 While much of it was from personal experience, I learned a fair amount of that 95% from other people.

-So while many people reading this consider me a teacher of sorts, I see myself as much more of a learner/student.
+While many people reading this consider me a teacher of sorts, I see myself as much more of a learner/student.
 And in that process of learning, I have come across many interesting insights about the learning process.

 Here's the first one.